top of page

 The two main scales in 18th- and 19th-century tonal music are the major and minor scales:

-The following document gives an overview af all the major and minor scales including fingerings:
+This document gives an overview af all the major and minor scales including fingerings.

 For more information about scales, check 19th-century piano methods in the 'publications' section.